yamathcy/ISMIR2022J-POP/.history/index_20221206063848.md

 It consists of various **168 songs**.
 There are 21 female- and 21 male singers.
 Each singer has four songs that have different moods from each other.

+### What is the motivation?
+**Understanding the singing voice more**

+The basic concept of the work is **analyzing the singers' characteristics by clarification of how they render the song**.
+One of the naive ways to realize it is annotating the presence of **singing techniques**, which are produced by fluctuating the pitch, timbre, etc.
+However, there are no such datasets, so we decided to build it.

 #### Metadata
 It contains songlist. it contains following information;
 <iframe width="1000" height="500" src="https://docs.google.com/spreadsheets/d/e/2PACX-1vRAkgcnUAJkbBLqnpvs2qk9uAdqkVyjygsI7wvrBC4zrpKhc_lVTIR0xTm5Yk6I-aFt1O5DQqxVITj1/pubhtml?gid=1530300283&amp;single=true&amp;widget=true&amp;headers=false"></iframe>